 Students must show high need (i.e., have a low EFC) to qualify for any need-based financial aid.

-FWS is awarded on a first-come, first-served basis, so we recommend completing the FAFSA early.
+FWS is awarded based on budget availability so we recommend completing the FAFSA early.

 Your EFC will be evaluated because Federal Work-Study is a need-based type of aid.
 Students with lower EFC will have higher financial need.

 To make room in the financial aid budget for other types of funds (i.e., scholarship, federal loans), a student can cancel an FWS award by notifying the Office of Financial Aid.